swannodette/mori/README.md

 to eight keys can now be built nearly an order of magnitude faster than Immutable.js 3.6.2 `Map`s.

+## Differences from Immutable.js

+* A functional API, data structures do not have public methods
+* Faster, ClojureScript data structures have been subjected to more real world usage and continuous benchmarking for 3 1/2 years
+* Larger, Mori is about twice the size of Immutable.js

 ## Getting it

 You can install the latest release via npm: